brushedtype/musicthread-webfeed/README.md

 $ npm run start
 ```

-To deploy a fresh build to your Cloudflare Worker account (which from then on will be publically accessible):
+To deploy a fresh build to your Cloudflare Worker account (which from then on will be publicly accessible):

 ```bash
 $ npm run deploy
 ```

 Following a deployment, simply target the address with a valid MusicThread thread path (e.g. `/thread/221MoMPiOUJiqUoTVONYHiqjZEK`) and subscribe to that complete URL in your [RSS Reader of choice](https://www.reederapp.com) or [IFTTT](https://ifttt.com) automation pipeline.

+## Cloudflare Worker Limitations

+There are a number of limitations with Cloudflare Workers, most notably:

+* Requests are capped to 100,000 requests/day
+* Requests are capped to 1,000 requests/min
+* CPU time for a given request is capped to 10 milliseconds with the free plan and 50 milliseconds for paid plans (doesn't appear to be an issue in practice for a microservice as light as this, but this bares noting nonetheless)

+If at a later time the feed's usage threatens to bump up to any of these limitations, it may prove worthwhile to migrate the service to another provider or self-host.